Skrapion/skrapion.github.io/content/posts/toronto-street-photography.md

 ---
 This was my first outing with my new camera rig.
 It's a mix of old and new: a Sony a6300 mirrorless camera, and a speed booster with a Soviet-era Helios 44 lens.

-Just a nice photowalk in my hometown to get some pretty pictures.
+Just a nice walk in my hometown to get some pretty pictures.